MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

 # Description
 We propose to add new cases for which the `ProcessFailed` event is raised:
   1. When a frame-only render process fails.
-Only subframes within the `CoreWebView2` are impacted in this case (the content is gone and replaced with a "sad face" layer).
+Only subframes within the `CoreWebView2` are impacted in this case (the content is gone and replaced with an error page).
   2. When a WebView2 Runtime child process other than the browser process or a render process fails.
 The app can use these process failures for logging and telemetry purposes.

 We also propose extending the `ProcessFailedEventArgs` to provide additional information about the process failure: